 The Maryland fourteen (14) day notice to quit is an eviction letter used to terminate the tenancy of an individual who severely violates their lease.
 According to § 8–402.1(a)(2)(B), the tenant’s violations must pose a “clear and imminent” danger to the dwelling, themselves, other tenants, the landlord, or any other individual on the leased property.
 The notice states that the tenant must vacate the rental unit within fourteen (14) days.
 If the tenant has not moved out within the notice period, the landlord can file a Breach of Lease action (a.k.a. eviction lawsuit) in the district court of the rental property’s county.
 Laws – § 8–402.1(a)(2)(B)

 The Maryland immediate notice to quit is a letter given out of respect by the landlord to inform the tenant they are behind on their rent.
 Use of this notice is optional as the landlord may file the eviction lawsuit (known as “Summary Ejectment”) immediately after the tenant fails to pay rent.
-The tenant has the right to retain their tenancy and stop the eviction by paying the total rent due, late fees, and court costs before the eviction order is issued.
-However, this right may be waived if the tenant has multiple non-payment actions filed against them within the past
+The tenant has the right to retain their tenancy and stop the eviction by paying the total rent due, and all applicable late fees and court costs before the eviction order is issued.
+However, this right may be waived if the tenant has multiple non-payment actions filed against them within